Elmoumen202a/Games-in-Python/README.md

    - This is a simple One Piece guessing game where you have to answer questions to score points.

 4. **[Snake Game](./snake-game)**

-   -The Snake Game is a classic arcade game implemented in Python using Turtle graphics.
+   - The Snake Game is a classic arcade game implemented in Python using Turtle graphics.
 It challenges players to control a snake, eat food, and grow, featuring customizable speed, boundary handling, and arrow key controls.

 6. **[Blackjack Game](./blackjack-game)**
    - This is a simple text-based Blackjack game implemented in Python.